vijaykrishna82/OrleansExample/OrleansExample/Readme.md

 - Run the program.
 It will create a file in the Debug folder (example: `OrleansExample.GrainImplementations.DeviceGrain-GrainReference=0000000000000000000000000000000003ffffffb6637264.txt`)
 - When loading next time it will load state from that file.

+### 6.Adding stateless worker

+Purpose: Provides "controller" or "dispatcher" logic.
+Parses the input and determines which Grain class will do the actual processing.

+- Add IDecoderGrain to GrainInterfaces
+- Add DecoderGrain to GrainImplementations and decorate it with `[StatelessWorker]` attribute
+- Use the DeviceGrain within DecoderGrain as below:

+>           var grain = GrainFactory.GetGrain<IDeviceGrain>(long.Parse(parts[0]));

+- In the DevTestHost.DeviceGrainClient use the DecoderGrain instead of DeviceGrain

+>    var grain = GrainClient.GrainFactory.GetGrain<IDecoderGrain>(0);